domnikl/statsd-php/README.md

 ## Installation

-The best way to install it is to use Composer and add the following to your project's `composer.json` file:
+The best way to install statsd-php is to use Composer and add the following to your project's `composer.json` file:

 ```javascript
 {